You’ve recently been stopped by the police and accused of DUI. A million thoughts are probably racing through your head. You’re probably very scared:

 - What reason did the officer give for your stop?

 - Was a breath test administered?
-If so, with what device?
+If so, what did the device look like?

 - What did you tell the officer about what you had to eat or drink?

 Take some time to write down everything you can remember from the stop.
+Just don’t share it with anyone but your attorney.
 You’ll thank yourself later.

 Remember the phrase “anything you say can and will be used against you in a court of law?”
 Well, in this era of social media, anything you post online can and will be used against you too.
-Prosecutors often scour social media sites like Facebook or Twitter looking for incriminating photos or posts to use against DUI defendants.
+Prosecutors can and often scour Facebook and Twitter looking for incriminating photos or posts to use against DUI defendants especially if they are from that night.

 Presented out of context, these public materials can damage your reputation enough to turn a jury against you – even if you’re innocent.
-Don’t give the other side this ammunition.
-Remove any incriminating photos or posts of yourself online today.
+Don’t give the other side ammunition.
+We cannot tell you to remove any incriminating photos or posts of yourself online today, but you can and should mark your profile as private and for heaven’s sake don’t post about it on line.

 3. Find Witnesses